Meirian/Motivation/README.md

 # Motivation

-The following data set indicates a researcher's motivation level (scored out of 10) towards their research project over time.
+The data set below indicates a researcher's motivation level (scored out of 10) towards their research project over time.
 Time, t, is measured in years since their thesis start date.

+## Challenge

+1. Download and save the data set to your computer
+2. Use the scatter function in MATLAB to plot the data
+3. Fit a polynomial model to the data *(Hint: you may need to try different degrees)*
+4. Plot your fitted model on your scatterplot
+5. Use the LaTeX interpreter to change the plot title to be Motivation as a function of time (t), using your fitted model
+6. Export your MATLAB code and plot to LaTeX
+7. Open the .tex file and compile it into a .pdf

+## Data

 | t    | Motivation |
 |------|------------|